shoefer/shoefer.github.io/_posts/2015-08-07-overfitting.markdown

 intuitivemi-category: Learning from Data
 ---

 In the last post we obtained an understanding of how to [learn functions from data](/intuitivemi/2015/12/30/learning-functions.html), and we developed our first learning method.
-In this post, we will start building an understanding of learning from data is actually hard.
+In this post, we will start building an understanding of why learning from data is actually pretty hard.
 The first problem we are facing is *the curse of overfitting*.
 Let's see what that is.

 <!--
 QUESTION: better explain by intuitive example, e.g. correlating the hypothesis that it is raining to the